[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 This toy is fully waterproof, and rechargeable via a USB cable (you get around 2.5 hours of use for a 2 hour charge).

 Perhaps the biggest appeal of Lovense’s toys is their superior app functionality.
-Having thoroughly tested my Lush 2 with the Lovense app, I can confirm that it’s by far the best sex toy remote control app I’ve ever used.
+After testing my Lush 2 with the Lovense app, I can confirm that it’s by far the best sex toy remote control app I’ve ever used.

 This is absolutely a toy that was designed with app-first usage in mind.
 Without the app, the interface is a single button (located on the end of the tail) that you use to scroll one way through the three constant vibration speeds and four inbuilt patterns.